PrefectHQ/prefect/docs/cloud/agent/kubernetes.md

 Once the flow has entered a finished state the pod's status should read `Completed`.

 :::warning Resources
-Currently, the default resource usage of a prefect-job has a request and limit for CPU of `100m` and the agent limits itself to `128Mi` for memory and `100m` for CPU.
+The current default resource usage of a prefect-job has a request and limit for CPU of `100m` and the agent limits itself to `128Mi` for memory and `100m` for CPU.
 Make sure your cluster has enough resources that it does not start to get clogged up with all of your flow runs.
 A more customizable Kubernetes environment is on the roadmap!
 :::

 ### Resource Manager